Borough Council Election Countdown

-Tunbridge Wells Labour has concluded that we cannot support council plans for a new Civic Complex including new council offices, an underground car park and theatre.
+Tunbridge Wells Labour is opposing council plans for a new Civic Complex including new council offices, an underground car park and theatre.
 (Full Times of Tunbridge Wells article here).

 In the absence of a formal test of public opinion we surveyed our 780 members.
 68% of the respondents are opposed to the development, 25% support it, and 7% are neutral.
 This compares with two informal referendums in the borough where 80% voted to oppose the development with 20% giving it their support.